The Restoration of the Quashnet River Valley

 About the Quashnet River Valley

 The Quashnet river winds through the towns of Mashpee and Falmouth for about five miles, starting at John’s Pond in Mashpee and eventually becoming the Moonakis River and emptying into Waquoit Bay.
 It is located within the Mashpee National Wildlife Refuge and is a popular spot for recreation including hiking and fishing.
 Native brook trout are a popular species with anglers, and these fish need cold water streams and gravel substrates for spawning (laying their eggs).
-Sea-run brook trout, also known as “salters,” spawn in rivers and streams in the fall, migrate into salt water for the winter, and then swim back upstream in the spring.
+These sea-run brook trout, also known as “salters,” spawn in rivers and streams in the fall, migrate into salt water for the winter, and then swim back upstream in the spring.
 When the water becomes too warm in the Waquoit Bay estuary for the Quashnet brook trout, they swim back upstream.
 According to Fran Smith, cold water streams are defined as anything less than 68 degrees Fahrenheit, and anything over about 70 degrees is dangerous for the fish.
 During spawning, they push the gravel away with their tails, lay their eggs, and then push the gravel back over them.
 The Quashnet provides crisp, flowing water that is ideal for these hardy fish, as well as an abundance of food like glass shrimp and insects.
 In addition to brook trout, it also supports other wildlife like herring, eels, heron, otter, and songbirds.

 Brook trout.
 Photo sourced from the Trout Unlimited Website.